obukhow/LayoutUnremove/README.md

 ```
 And you need to return left column back in your module.

-So you should create a layout for your module and add '<unremove>' tag to handle.
+So you should create a layout for your module and add 'unremove' tag to the handle.

 ```xml
     <checkout_multishipping translate="label">